Bright Citrusy Italian Orange Cake (Whole Orange Cake)

 I topped (or bottomed?) the cake with candied orange slices for those fancy occasions where you want something that has extra eye appeal.
 To be honest, the Italian orange cake is absolutely perfect without the candied oranges.
 In fact, I even prefer it that way, especially if I’m planning on serving this with warm mugs of coffee for a laidback brunch.
 But for those special occasions, fancy brunches, or dinner parties, when you want to really impress your guests, add slices of candied oranges.
 Your guests won’t believe you made this at home, and you don’t even have to tell them how easy it was to do.

-- Whole oranges: I start with whole oranges and remove the zest using my favorite zester.
+- Whole oranges: I start with whole oranges and remove the orange zest using my favorite zester.
 Once that’s done, grab a paring knife and remove all of the pith from the oranges.
 If you use the white pith, your cake will have a bitter flavor in the background.
 I personally don’t mind a bit of that orangey flavor and usually leave a tiny bit of the pith on.

 - Eggs: we’ll fluff the eggs with the sugar in this recipe.
 The eggs add structure to baked goods.